 Travelling south over the Black Mountains, we drive to LASTOURS - a steep climb to Cabaret, Surdespine and Quertinheux and a spectacular mountainside setting for three ruined castles associated with the Cathars.
 In the first decade of the 12th century Cabaret had become Languedoc's foremost Troubador shrine in the pilgrimage of 'courtly love'.
 After a picnic lunch we continue to CARCASSONNE to see this fine example of a (restored) medieval fortified city - seat of the Trencavel family, defenders of the Cathar heretics.
 Later, we continue to our hotel, near Rennes-le-Chateau for the next 4 nights stay.

 We drive to AIGNE - the medieval 'snail village' built in a spiral - where we work with powerful vortex energies and visit the church with its Black Madonna and the artists galleries.

-In the morning we explore the ancient town of Alet-les-Bains with it's Nostradamus connections and visit the inspiring new "Angel Gallery" at the Spa's original water source - see www.lorriesangels.com.
-Lunch and sightseeing at RENNES-LE-CHATEAU - the former Visigoth capital of the region.
+In the morning we explore the ancient town of Alet-les-Bains with it's Nostradamus connections.
+Lunch and sightseeing at RENNES-LE-CHATEAUX - the former Visigoth capital of the region.
 This enigmatic small hilltop village has more recently - especially since the DaVinci Code - become a focus for 'Grail searchers'!
-We visit Abbe Sauniere's grave (recently removed from consecrated ground by the Roman Church), the Tour Magdala and the unique, symbol-laden church.
+We visit Abbe Sauniere's grave (removed from consecrated ground by the Roman Church), the Tour Magdala and the unique, symbol-laden church.
 A conspiracy paradise!

-Morning return transfer and drop off at CARCASSONNE airport and rail station.
+Morning return transfer and drop off at CARCASSONNE rail station (transfer to Toulouse airport by direct bus at extra 20 euros).
 Tour ends.

 DEPOSIT: 200 Euros.
 Balance due in full 8 weeks prior to departure.